JudgeGlass/UltraUPnP/README.md

 ```

 # Issues
 - This program may not work on some routers.
-I have only tested them on two different routers.
-If you have a solution to your router
-feel free to contribute it.
+If you have a solution to your router feel free to contribute it.

+Known to work:
+- Google Nest Mesh v2 - Fully working
+- Linksys EA7500 - Fully working
+- Netgear Nighthawk RAX70 - Fully working, except GetExternalIPAddress due to MiniUPnPv1.2.0RC0 bug
+- Ubiquiti ERLite-3 - Fully working
+- TP-Link Deco X20 Mesh - Fully working

 # Resources Used
 http://upnp.org/specs/gw/UPnP-gw-WANIPConnection-v2-Service.pdf